sidecartridge/atarist-sidecart-raspberry-pico/README.md

 ### From Visual Studio Code

 It's also possible to build the firmware from Visual Studio Code, but probably it's a better idea to build it in Debug mode and launch it from Visual Studio Code.
-Please read the next section about setting up the debugging environment above.
+Please read the section about setting up the debugging environment above.

 ## Development

 The development on the RP2040 of the Raspberry Pi Pico is straightforward if you have setup the environment previously.
-The RP2040 is a Cortex-M0+ microcontroller and the development is done in C/C++.
-The RP2040 is a very powerful microcontroller and it's possible to develop very complex applications for it.
+The RP2040 is a Cortex-M0+ microcontroller and the development is done in C. The RP2040 is a very powerful microcontroller and it's possible to develop very complex applications for it.
 Apart from the C code have also to use the PIO (Programmable IO) to develop the I/O section with the Atari ST cartridge.
 The PIO is a very powerful peripheral that allows you to develop very complex applications in a very easy way.

 Here goes a list of things to take into account when developing: